mpv-player/mpv/DOCS/man/vo.rst

         recommended to stick to values between 0.8 and 1.2.

     ``scale-radius=<value>``
-        Set radius for filters listed below, must be a float number between 1.0 and 16.0.
-Defaults to be 3.0 if not specified.
+        Set radius for filters listed below, must be a float number between 0.5 and 16.0.
+Defaults to the filter's preferred radius if not specified.

             ``sinc`` and derivatives, ``jinc`` and derivatives, ``gaussian``, ``box`` and ``triangle``